Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 What is the cure & how can you stop tonsil stones?

-Various treatments including antibiotics may reduce or stop them for periods of time, but they can come back.
+Various non-invasive treatments including antibiotics may reduce or stop the stones for a period of time, but they can come back.

 Some will suffer it for a year, others for many years.